NodEm9/abimongo/docs/website/docs/create/intro.md

 - If a command doesn't match, run `npx @abimongo/create --help` to confirm the available commands and flags.
 - Run the CLI from your workspace root in monorepos so templates and shared config can be located.

-Next steps

-If you want, I can add one short page per important command (for example `init` and `generate`) that lists flags and a minimal example.
-Tell me which command to document next.